 It was a nice day to be outside, and I always like getting fresh air whenever possible before a long flight.

-Even though we arrived early, we really didn’t have that much time to spend in the city, but I’m happy we didn’t just wait in the airport.
+Even though we arrived early, we really didn’t have that much time to spend in the city.
+Still, I’m happy we didn’t just wait in the airport.
 We got to see a few things, which beats just waiting in the airport.
 Much of the Altstadt was destroyed during World War II, but it was faithfully rebuilt to historic plans.

 I wanted to do something or buy something that I could remember my time in Düsseldorf.
 Unfortunately, Sunday morning there wasn’t a lot open, so a walking tour was about all we could do.

-I’m not a fan of mustard, but I was tempted to bring some home.
+I’m not a fan of mustard, but somewhat tempting to bring some home.
 No such luck.
 Maybe next time I can visit the museum.
-On a personal note, there is also a mustard museum in my hometown in Wisconsin, but I’ve never been, so I guess missing the one in Düsseldorf isn’t a big loss.
+On a personal note, there is also a mustard museum in my hometown in Wisconsin.
+Admittedly, I’ve never been, so I guess missing the one in Düsseldorf isn’t a big loss.

 We retraced our steps back to the airport, taking a tram to the S-Bahn.
 We made it back in plenty of time, so we cleared security, and headed to the Lufthansa Lounge to relax before our flight.
 Here I was able to experience an Altbier, the traditional style of dark beer from this area.
 I’ll have more from this lounge in my next installment of this report.